-The limit which applies to you is dependent on the category of your licence and the type of vehicle you are driving.
+NSW has three blood alcohol concentration (BAC) limits: zero, under 0.02 and under 0.05.
+The limit that applies to you depends on the category of your licence and the type of vehicle you are driving.

-Zero applies to:
+Zero BAC applies to all:

-- ALL Provisional 1 drivers.
+- Provisional 1 drivers or riders

-- ALL Provisional 2 drivers.
+- Provisional 2 drivers or riders

 Under 0.02 applies to:

-- Drivers of vehicles of "gross vehicle mass" greater than 13.9 tonnes.
+- Drivers of vehicles of "gross vehicle mass" greater than 13.9 tonnes

-- Drivers of vehicles carrying dangerous goods.
+- Drivers of vehicles carrying dangerous goods

-- Drivers of public vehicles such as taxi or bus drivers.
+- Drivers of public vehicles such as taxi or bus drivers

 Under 0.05 applies to:

-- ALL other licences (including overseas and interstate licence holders) not subject to a 0.02 or zero limit.
+- ALL other licences (including overseas and interstate licence holders) not subject to a 0.02 or zero limit